AlansCodeLog/blender-debugger-for-vscode/README.md

 ### Debugging Blender running via command line

-Ensure that the addon is installed, enabled and attempts to connect to the debugging server in the script passed as an argument to Blender.
+In your script that will be executed by Blender, ensure that the addon is installed, enabled and attempts to connect to the debugging server

 In a terminal, call for Blender to execute your script with the flags `-b -P` or `-b --python`.
 More information can be found here [Blender Command Line Mode](https://docs.blender.org/manual/en/latest/advanced/command_line/introduction.html)

-Once this script executes, it will await a connection to be made to the debugging server.
+This script will execute and then await a connection to be made to the debugging server.
 Once this is established, the script will continue executing and VSCode should pause on breakpoints that have been triggered.

-Note: You can use bpy.app.background to identify when Blender is running in the background.
+Note: The addon is using the bpy.app.background boolean to identify when Blender is running in the background.

 # Troubleshooting